-This analysis does not reveal a substantial difference between Republican- and Democrat-leaning communities.
-The net likelihood score for Democrat-leaning communities is -23, while it is -20 for Republican-leaning communities.
+This analysis reveals a modest difference between Republican- and Democrat-leaning communities.
+Local governments in Democrat-leaning communities are more likely to anticipate a spending decrease than those in Republican-leaning communities.

 Figure 8.
-Political leaning does not substantially predict changes in spending on financial administration.
+Democrat-leaning localities slightly more likely to see spending decrease.
 Each bar shows, by political leaning, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.
 Political leaning is based on the locality's county vote share in the 2016 presidential election.